 The Regional Transportation Commission conducted a study to evaluate potential transportation improvements along Mill Street between Lake Street and Terminal Way, and Terminal Way between Plumb Lane and Mill Street.
-The purpose of this study is to identify and evaluate potential multi-modal transportation improvements that coordinate effectively with adjacent planned and existing land use, and future redevelopment.
+The purpose of this study was to identify and evaluate potential multi-modal transportation improvements that coordinate effectively with adjacent planned and existing land use, and future redevelopment.
 The study identified existing and future conditions along the corridor, including traffic analysis, safety issues, right-of-way, land use, transit, bicycles, pedestrians, and access control.
 The RTC Board approved the study on May 19, 2013.

 Work is currently underway on the 30% design and NEPA (National Environmental Policy Act) permitting for a portion of the corridor from Evans Avenue to Pyramid Way.
 The design team is busily collecting additional information and data in the corridor, including soils and environmental analysis, as well as right-of-way and topographic mapping.
 This information will greatly inform engineers and designers as they continue to refine the roadway alignment design for the various proposed street cross sections within this segment of the corridor.
 For more information on this project, click here for the 4th Street and Prater Way Fact Sheet.

 The Oddie Boulevard/Wells Avenue Corridor Study was approved by the RTC Board on February 15, 2013.
 The purpose of the study was to identify multimodal transportation (bicycle, pedestrian, transit and auto) issues and solutions in the corridor, which can help to facilitate a move livable, safer, and more vibrant community in the Truckee Meadows.
 The study and improvements are being planned in mind of the redevelopment efforts currently underway in the City of Sparks, as well as current planning efforts in conjunction with the Reno‐Tahoe Winter Games bid preparation.